Secteur Automotive Eurogroup Consulting

 Increasing manoeuvrability and flexibility in development and manufacturing

-In 2016, half the world’s production was concentrated on 27 platforms, compared to 31 in 2012.
-Modularity linked to stronger configuration management is becoming a key issue for reducing design costs, shortening cycle time and optimising flexible manufacturing costs, while meeting increasing consumer demand for vehicle customisation.
+In 2016, half of the world’s production was concentrated on 27 platforms, compared to 31 in 2012.
+Modularity linked to stronger configuration management is becoming a key issue for reducing design costs, shortening cycle time and optimising flexible manufacturing costs, while meeting increasing consumer demand for vehicle customization.

 These new concepts are compelling organizations to adapt radically by changing their practices and ensuring that all their operational teams apply the new methods appropriately.

-Developing an omnichannel customer itinerary and attaining operational excellence of physical distribution networks
+Developing an omnichannel customer itinerary and achieving operational excellence of physical distribution networks

-Facilitation of customer-relations flow on the Internet, e-reputation management, mass-processing of customer information (through big data) and the connected vehicle concept are all ongoing developments that characterise the huge potential of digital technology for operators in the sector.
+Facilitation of customer-relations flow on the Internet, e-reputation management, mass-processing of customer information (using Big Data) and the connected vehicle concept are all ongoing developments that characterise the huge potential of digital technology for operators in the automotive sector.

-As well as improving the customer experience, points of sale must also review their organization keeping in mind economic viability.
-The optimisation of management systems and the development of management and business-steering skills are genuine levers to increase distribution networks' performance.
+As well as improving the customer experience, points of sale must also review their organization to keep in mind economic viability.
+The optimization of management systems and the development of management and business-steering skills are potential levers to increase distribution networks' performance.

 L'offre Eurogroup Consulting - Automotive Eurogroup Consulting

-- Planning and implementation of strategic plans / programmes.
+- Planning and implementation of strategic plans / programs.